Before one can characterize

 long-term seasonal averages.

-Exposure-based metrics are traditionally
+Exposure-based metrics

-tissue than to exposure, it is often assumed that flux-based
+into leaf tissue than to exposure, it is often assumed that flux-based

 models offer less uncertainty in predicting vegetation effects